DNYFZR/rs-sim/README.md

   - profile values across each timestep within each iteration

-- file i/o management (parquet)
+- save all data to parquet files

 ### To Do

 - Implement testing

 - In year risk modelling - unconstrained demand vs. constrained 'reality'

-- Add UUID handling & review data flows

 - Add input file handling (states & probabilities etc.)